denten-books/plain-text/0-intro.md

 Katherine Hayles, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
 @mcgann_radiant_2001; @hayles_print_2004].
-Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
+Their work reminds us that the flatness of digital text is an illusion.
 Low-level operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
-A substantial gap separates the visible text from the medium where it is stored.
-Pixels on a screen are literally removed from the electromagnetic trace on hard drive.
-The two sites of textuality---the visible image and the archived inscription---do not come into direct contact.
-The space between gives ground to more text, of the kind that specifies rules for
-transformation: from one medium, solid state storage, to another, the liquid crystal display.
-These rules contain the essence of control, before ideology, at the level of infrastructure.
-Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupy the space between storage and presentation: what the text is and what it appears to be.
-I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within [@mccalman_unrespectable_1984; @roberts_morals_1985].
-In this way governance intertwines with text to become an organ in the same unified corpus.
+A substantial gap separates visible text from its storage medium.
+The two sites of inscription---screen and electromagnetic storage---are physically incongruent.
+One must be translated into the other.
+Control codes govern the process, which brings with it physical control at the level of infrastructure.
+This is where, for example, we can find spyware and censorship filters.

+I propose we begin with this obvious sense of difference between paper and
+pixel: where print is governed by law from without, think for example of England's Obscene Publication Acts, digital text is governed by code, from within [On Obscene Publication Acts see @mccalman_unrespectable_1984;
+@roberts_morals_1985].
+I will go further than others to maintain that digital text *is* code, in the sense that it is always parsed and potentially executable [See discussion in @manovich_language_2002, 48;
+@chun_software_2004, 27-8; @galloway_anti-language_2010].
+Control thus binds
+to content inextricably, to become an organ in the same unified corpus.

 Changing material conditions of textual transmission push against familiar ideas of literary criticism.
 For example, the easy reproduction of digital text weakens the material basis for authorship attribution.
 Text that is easy to copy is easy to cite and plagiarize.
 The weakening of the authorship function makes certain ways of talking about ideas like "authorial intent" and "fidelity to the original" difficult to sustain.
+The emergence of massive, community-based writing initiatives like Wikipedia along with algorithms that write spam or summarize news automatically, further erode notions of authorship based on individual genius.
+The author did not die, however.
+Authors continue to live and collect royalties.[^ln-dead] Autopoiesis---literature writing or discourse speaking itself---did not displace authorship as a social institution.[^ln-varela] Code merely makes the flows of poiesis less apparent.
+It is difficult, but not impossible, to find the programmer responsible for sending spam or to credit writers based on Wikipedia contribution history.
+Spammers go to jail just as notable Wikipedia contributors receive barn stars in recognition of their efforts.

-The emergence of community based writing initiatives like Wikipedia and narrative generating machines that write spam and summarize news automatically further erode notions of authorship based on individual genius.
-The author is not dead; authors continue to live and to collect royalties.[^ln-dead] Autopoiesis---a theoretical model of literature writing itself or discourse speaking itself---does not displace the social institution of authorship.[^ln-varela] It merely makes the flows of poiesis less apparent.
-A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of intent and therefore responsibility for creation.
-The algorithmically derived advertisement (spam) nevertheless stems from specific economic interests, to take a pedestrian example.
-Another goal of computational poetics is to trace the flows of agency through the long sequence of authorial delegation.
-The author's responsibility passes from the issuing agency to its instrument.
-The spammer writes code to spam on his behalf, yet he is still at fault.
-Under many circumstances I may not care to speak in this way: it seems ridiculous, for example, to find Tolstoy "at fault" for his *War and Peace*.
-At the same time, the work *is his*.
-Under differing circumstances we must hold the author accountable, as when unsolicited advertisement clutters the airways at the expense of other forms of speech.
-This may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
+Computational poetics reconstructs a sequence of willful delegation.
+A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of texts ultimately reclaims a measure of intent and therefore authorial responsibility.
+In many cases, we may not care to speak of it.
+One would hardly find Tolstoy "at fault" for his *War and Peace*.
+In other contexts, as when unsolicited advertisement clutters the bandwidth to the exclusion of other forms of speech, we must.
+That may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
 The point of contact between human, text, and device is significant because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.
+Our ability to apprehend the incursion of smart objects into the social sphere relates directly to the poetics of inscription.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once